denisrijal/myrepo1/README.md

 # myrepo1
-this repo was created demonstrated by cmnbscjnvs
+this repo was created demonstrated list-1 list-2